looqbox/looqbox-frontend-challenge/README.md

 # Enter the folder with
 $ cd looqbox-frontend-challenge

-# Create an .env file in the root of the project, add the same variable as in the env.example file and add the following url:
+# Create an .env file in the root of the project, add the same variable as in the env.example
+# and add the url below as a value
 $ https://pokeapi.co/api/v2/

 # Install the dependencies